niteshkr100/FinBudget/README.md

-## If you clone the repo please mark with Stars🌟!
+## If you clone the repo please mark with Stars🌟

 ### FinBuddy (Finanace Management webApp)
 This project will involve the development of a "Finance Management Application”